 6. To achieve a good result in IELTS I should do as many model tests as possible.

-Practicing from the sample questions is no doubt a good way to know that what is expected to come and what is expected to be answered.
+Practicing from the sample questions is no doubt a good way to know what is expected to come and what is expected to be answered.
 However, to score better bands, you need to have a stronghold of the English language.
 Satisfactory overall Band Score is also the result of a number of strategies, not just practice tests.

 7. The Reading Test is the most difficult IELTS Sub-test.

 Some students believe that one particular sub-test is more difficult than the other 3 sub-tests.
 Most of the students take the Reading test as the most difficult one due to the time constraints while others find speaking sub-test tough due to the lack of fluency and proper pronunciation.
 It usually varies from person to person.
-Practice that skill set which you think is the hardest for you.
+Practice that skill set that you think is the hardest for you.

 8. If I think my score is not accurate, there’s nothing I can do about it.